-The new disclosures mostly pertain to the world of virtual money transactions, commonly known as crypto currency.
-Another sphere of working that has been included is concerning expenditures for CSR that a company makes in one financial year.
+The new disclosures mostly pertain to virtual money transactions, commonly known as cryptocurrency.
+Another sphere of work that has been included is concerning expenditures for CSR that a company makes in one financial year.

 In this blog, we walk you through the details pertaining to each of these disclosures.